 Ground Loop Design contains a comprehensive, searchable database of help topics.
 Access this feature from the Design Studio Help menu.
-In addition, an upto-date frequently asked questions (FAQ) sheet is available on the web at http://www.geoclip.com/faq.html.
+Through the Help menu it is also possible to access the latest web resources and updates.
 If these resources do not answer your question, please contact your vendor for support.